 Meeting Agenda For Conference Calls That Require Preparation

 This template accompanies a smart tutorial on effective meetings by organizational psychologist Roger Schwartz.
 His agenda template contains three simple columns—topic, preparation needed, and proposed process.
-Within each topic, you add who is responsible, why the topic is included, and the time allotted.
+Fore each topic, include which team member is responsible, why the topic is included, and the time allotted.
 [Harvard Business Review]

 When you need to problem solve on the spot, discussion and action must happen together.
 Use this template.
 Items included are a situation report, a solution constraints discussion, brainstorming, and next steps.
 This template is from Lucid Meetings, a consulting firm that helps companies have better meetings.
 [Lucid Meetings]

 Meeting Agenda for Conference Calls with Many Action Items